-If you have information for services in Singleton or would like more details about Singleton Interagency, please email Owen McLeod Community Development Officer: or call (02) 65787599
+If you have information for services in Singleton or would like more details about Singleton Interagency, please email Council's Community Development team or call T 02 6578 7290

-Upper Hunter Mental Health Interagency has put together the Upper Hunter Mental Health Service list (PDF) and the Drug Alcohol Services list (PDF).
+Upper Hunter Mental Health Interagency has put together the Upper Hunter Mental Health Service list and the Drug Alcohol Services list.

 Early Links is an Inclusion Support service which works to facilitate the meaningful inclusion and individual development of children with additional needs.
 We do this by providing families and educators with clear and accurate information to help understand how to support children’s developing skills.
 Support is provided in the home and in community settings (such as early childhood centres, playgroups, schools, sporting and recreation groups).

 Challenge Community Services invites all services and agencies to join their monthly Picnic Day at Maitland Park on the 1st Thursday of every month.
 This is a good opportunity to come and meet new friends and socialise with new people.
-For more information see flyer (PDF).
+For more information see flyer.

 The group is run by community members who understand through personal experience.
 Every second Friday of the month in Scone and Muswellbrook.
-For more information, call Shannon: 0439 156 645 (Muswellbrook); Katrina: 0411 587 655 (Scone).
+For more information, call Shannon on T 0439 156 645 (Muswellbrook) or Katrina on T 0411 587 655 (Scone).
 See the flyer for more information.

 Hunter New England Central Coast Primary Health Network has published a health literacy guide.